Skip to content

 One challenge at work is to keep all information and tasks organized.
 I used to take notes with pen and paper and sometimes I used OneNote to take notes for meetings.
 However, eventually a friend of mine suggested Obsidian to me and so I gave it a shot.
 And what shall I say – it’s an amazing piece of software.
 In it’s essence, Obsidian is a markdown-based knowledge base that supports links between notes and can be customized with a myriad of plugins.

 As with most flexible programs, it needs some getting used to and some setup to adapt it to your own workflow and needs.
 To help with that, I will describe how I use Obsidian and which plugins I find helpful.
-Be aware that if you use Obsidian commercially, you will have to buy a license (which is well worth it in my opinion).
-But you can try it out and use it for your personal notes for free.
+If you use Obsidian for work, you are encouraged to buy a Commercial license, but you can try it for free to see if it works for you.

 Daily Notes